 Water fun in Kriebstein

 Take a few relaxing hours to wind down at the ”Kriebstein Reservoir” (“Talsperre Kriebstein”), situated in the narrow, wood-rich valley between the towns of Ringethal and Kriebstein in the heart of the legendary Zschopau River Valley.
-The picturesque reservoir has long been a magnet for nature lovers, participants of watersports and campers.
+The picturesque reservoir is a magnet for nature lovers, participants of watersports and campers.
 The river, having cut deep into the countryside, has formed a wild romantic landscape and represents the most fish-rich of all Saxon waters.
 The county town Mittweida with its late Gothic church and its museums of Local History (“Heimatmuseum”) and Space Travel (“Raumfahrtmuseum”) is known for its Technical University far beyond Germany’s borders.

 Mystic castles in Rochlitz, Rochsburg and Kriebstein

-It is not without reason that our region has been called “The Valley of Castles” (“Das Tal der Burgen”) for more than 60 years.
+It is not without reason that our region has been called “The Valley of Castles” (“Das Tal der Burgen”).
 Travelling from Waldenburg to Kriebstein via Rochlitz, you will find no less than 8 castles – there used to be even more.
 The castle museums in Rochsburg, Rochlitz and Kriebstein supply you with extensive information about the history of the buildings and their surroundings.
 While Rochsburg Castle with its keep, its deep well and its restored castle chapel from the 12th cent. was passed down between the generations of the Schoenburg dynasty from 1548, 1000-year-old Rochlitz Castle was, with interruptions, seat of the Saxon Wettin dynasty until the Middle Ages.
 You will be caught by the atmosphere of the Middle Ages when visiting the guard quarters in the tower, the castle chapel, the kitchen, the dungeon and the torture chamber.
 In the course of its 600-year history, the most beautiful of all Saxony’s knights’ castles, Kriebstein Castle, with its Gothic hall, treasure vault, chapel, wine cellar, well chamber, deep cellar, tower attic living quarters, as well as its “Kriebsteinzimmer”, a uniquely well-preserved planked room of the early 15th cent. with colourful pictured walls, has been passed on to different owners more than thirty times.

 Mellow hills an lovely valleys